adobe/styleguide/opensource/doc-style.md

 * signup (noun, adjective), sign up (verb)
 * username
 * URL
-* developer, developers (not dev or devs)
-* administrator, administration, or administrative (not admin)
-* repository, repositories (not repo or repos)
 * Open Source (capitalized)
 * Inner Source (capitalized, with a space in the middle)